Kara-Shelton/Competitions/SETUP.md

 - [Next Steps](#next-steps)

 ## Getting Started
 We recommend setting up a virtual machine if you are using the windows operating system. [lubuntu](https://lubuntu.me/downloads/) is a good, lightweight target.
+Downloading and installing virtualbox will also be helpful but you can use any hypervisor and UI.
+Vmware Player/Fusion/Workstation, UTM, Gnome Boxes,  and KVM/Virt-Manager are both good alternatives to Virtualbox depending on the OS you are running.

 To set up a Lubuntu VM, you can use a virtualization software such as VirtualBox or VMware.
 Once you have installed the virtualization software, you can create the VM using this guide for [vmware](https://kb.vmware.com/s/article/1018415)/[virtualbox](https://www.nakivo.com/blog/use-virtualbox-quick-overview/).